 The timing for harvesting garlic can be a little tricky.
 This post will help you understand when you should be harvesting garlic from your backyard garden.

 Your garlic is ready to harvest when about half the leaves have dried up completely.
 That’s the trick!
-If you plant has 12 leaves, then when 6 are dried and wither it’s time to harvest.
+If your plant has 12 leaves, then when 6 are dried and withered it’s time to harvest.
 It really that simple!

 Harvesting garlic is simple but you need to be gentle with the bulbs.
 Using a shovel or even better a digging fork, gently lift and loosen the soil around the bulbs.
 Then very gently pull the bulbs from the pre-loosened soil.
 All the time during harvest be careful not to tug on, bruise or damage the bulbs as this will shorten your storage life significantly.